Burwood (Vic.)

 Burwood has seen below average employment performance when compared to national benchmarks

-Construction, however, is under-represented at 6.4% compared to Greater Melbourne's 9.7%.
-Many residents commute elsewhere for work.
-Over the year to September 2025, employment increased by 4.8%, labour force by 3.8%, and unemployment fell by 0.9 percentage points.
-In contrast, Greater Melbourne had employment growth of 3.0% and labour force growth of 3.3%, with a 0.3 percentage point rise in unemployment.
-State-level data to 25-Nov shows VIC employment grew by 1.13% year-on-year, with the state unemployment rate at 4.7%.
-National employment forecasts from May-25 project national growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Burwood's employment mix suggests local employment should increase by 6.8% over five years and 14.0% over ten years.
+Conversely, construction has limited presence at 6.4% compared to the regional average of 9.7%.
+While local employment opportunities exist, many residents commute elsewhere for work based on Census data.
+Between September 2024 and September 2025, employment increased by 4.8% while labour force grew by 3.8%, leading to a 0.9 percentage point decrease in unemployment.
+In contrast, Greater Melbourne saw employment growth of 3.0% and labour force growth of 3.3%, with a slight rise in unemployment of 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment expansion by 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
+Applying these projections to Burwood's employment mix suggests local employment should increase by 6.8% over five years and 14.0% over ten years, though these are simple extrapolations for illustrative purposes and do not account for local population projections.

 Frequently Asked Questions - Employment